Cozy Mittens

 Jump to the pattern

-If you’ve ever browsed Pinterest for new knitting patterns, you’ve surely seen these sideways mittens.
+If you’ve ever browsed Pinterest for mitten patterns, you’ve surely seen these sideways mittens.
 I always knew I would try this pattern one day.
 The abstract shape is interesting and the seaming looks ultra satisfying.
 But it took me months (maybe even a year) to find the motivation.

 Why did it take so long for me to finally cast on?
 Because in my opinion, sideways knits are a pain in the neck.
 I like to try on my knits as they progress, which is easy when knitting top-down or bottom-up.
 But with this mitten pattern, you can’t try on the mittens until they are fully completed and seamed.